How to Tell that Your Garage Door Opener is Broken

 When choosing a garage door opener, homeowners will need to take several factors into consideration.
 In addition to baseline aspects such as cost, noise reduction properties, overhead clearance space, and the anticipated frequency of use, assessing the following can and often will influence an ultimate decision:

-- Design – overall horsepower, dependable operation, compatibility to technology
+- Design – overall horsepower, dependable operation, compatibility with technology

 - Hardware – accessories such as keypad entry, keychain remotes, track strength